Alex Daichendt

-Detecting System Management Interrupts (SMIs)
+Detecting System Management Interrupts

-System Management Interrutps (SMI)
+System Management Interrutps (SMIs)

 • high priority interrupts caused by the hardware